HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Examples.md

 		--cutsite \
 		--cutoff 2

-- Single-end and Paired-end combination analysis [run\_se\_pe\_merge\_recall Script](https://github.com/HuntsmanCancerInstitute/MultiRepMacsChIPSeq/blob/master/examples/run_se_pe_merge_recall.sh).
+- Single-end and paired-end combination analysis [run\_se\_pe\_merge\_recall Script](https://github.com/HuntsmanCancerInstitute/MultiRepMacsChIPSeq/blob/master/examples/run_se_pe_merge_recall.sh).
 	This script example runs two pipelines sequentially, one sample as paired-end and the other sample as single-end.
 The resulting files are then merged into a third